redpanda-data/connect/docs/batching.md

 expand and contract batches, these are the [`batch`][batch] and [`split`][split] processors.

-The `batch` processor continously reads messages until a target size has been reached, then the batch continues through the pipeline.
+The `batch` processor continuously reads messages until a target size has been reached, then the batch continues through the pipeline.

 As messages are read and stored in a batch the input they originated from is